Indiana Labor Laws Guide

 Indiana break laws

-The state of Indiana recognizes only one type of break law, and these are break laws for employed minors.
+The state of Indiana recognizes only one type of break law: break laws for employed minors.

-These laws require that all employees under 18 years of age, working 6 or more consecutive hours, must have one or two breaks totaling at least 30 minutes.
+These laws require that all employees under 18 — who work 6 or more consecutive hours — have 1 or 2 breaks totaling at least 30 minutes.

 Indiana breastfeeding laws

-Both federal and state laws regulate breastfeeding in the workplace in Indiana.
-Based on Indiana law, a woman can breastfeed her child anywhere she has the right to be.
+In Indiana, both federal and state laws regulate breastfeeding in the workplace.
+Under Indiana law, a woman can breastfeed her child anywhere she has the right to be.

 In addition, employers are required to provide a paid break for employees who need to express breast milk for their child.

-Employers must also provide a private location for employees to express milk privately.
+Employers must also provide a private location for employees to express milk.
 This location cannot be a toilet stall.
 Moreover, employers should attempt to provide cold storage where the employee can keep their expressed milk throughout the workday.

 Furthermore, the FLSA gives breastfeeding employees in Indiana additional protection and allows them to pump milk for their child for up to 1 year after the child’s birth.
 Employees covered by this act should also be granted a place for breastfeeding that meets the following conditions:

-Employers are prohibited from retaliating against employees for using their breastfeeding rights.
+Employers are prohibited from retaliating against employees for using their breastfeeding rights under federal and state law.

 Indiana leave requirements

 Different US states have varying leave requirements.
-Let us see what types of leaves are mandatory and which ones are optional in Indiana.
+Let’s examine what types of leaves are mandatory and which ones are optional in Indiana.

-Jury duty leave — employees can take unpaid time off to serve jury duty in Indiana, with no retribution from the employer.
+Jury duty leave — In Indiana, employees can take unpaid time off to serve jury duty without retribution from their employer.

-However, the employee must notify the employer about their jury duty leave in advance, and may be required to show their jury summons.
+However, the employee must notify the employer about their jury duty leave in advance and may be required to show their jury summons.
+Additionally, if an employee’s absence can potentially cause their employer undue hardship, excusing the employee from jury duty can be justified.

-Family and medical leave — Under the provisions found in The Family and Medical Leave Act of 1993, Indiana employees are entitled to up to 12 weeks of unpaid leave following major life events.
+Family and medical leave — Under The Family and Medical Leave Act of 1993, Indiana employees are entitled to up to 12 weeks of unpaid leave following major life events.

 • Birth and care for a newborn child,